killroy1971/ansible-satellite6-install/README.md

 * make_lifecycle: True or Flase
 * make_sync_plans: True or Flase
 * make_content_views: True or Flase
+Note: All of these values are currently set to False.

 Modify the values under satellite_volumes in default/main.yml to fit your planned storage requiremments.
 Change the satellite_data_physvol, and satellite_data_physlvm to match your target's satellite data physical volume.
-Use the "use_firewalld_services" variable to use firewalld services or firewalld ports.
+Use the "use_firewalld_services" variable to use firewalld services (set to True) or firewalld ports (set to False).
 - Uncomment commented out entires to open additional service ports.
 Most dpeloyments won't require anything beyond SSH and RH-Satellite-6 services.

 Modify defaults/answer-file.yml and change the values to match your system's fqdn, url, and admin password.